|Get single waypoint from Gmap # 1106 Back to Directory Review Date:2018.06.10|

 Summary: How to get individual waypoints for trip reports from GMap.

-This is the method to cut and paste INDIVIDUAL waypoints one by one from GMap to your Bivouac trip report.
+This is the method to cut and paste INDIVIDUAL waypoints one by one from GMap. (either for Bivouac trip report or roads).
 Nowdays, most people don't do waypoints one by one, instead they use the GMap GMap Draw and Save function to click..click..click a whole sequence of points.

 However, if you want just a single waypoint, just move the mouse to the desired location, and right click, then cut and paste the lat-long to your destination.
 I always use two separate windows: one window containing GMap and the other containing the update form for a trip report, or waypoint working file.